 To learn more about our “Adopt a Headstone” Project.
 We kindly ask that you take a moment to read about this important initiative, and that you consider making a contribution to help with the associated costs.

 Click here to check out an update on the Adopt a Headstone project from Black Cat Cemetery Preservation.

 Click here to listen an interview by CBC Radio Cross Talk show.

 Trinity Historical Society gratefully acknowledges the funding support received in the amount of $13,000.00 for this project from the Come Home Year 2002 Cultural Funding program of the Government of Newfoundland and Labrador.

-Donation presented by Right Worshipful Brother Gerald Spurrell on behalf of Union Lodge #28 Grand Lodge NL in memory of Rev. Dr. John Clinch, founding member of Union Lodge of Trinity #698 which was formed in Trinity in 1795 by merchants agents and chief employees, master-mariners and other members of Amity Lodge of Poole, who had settled and made Trinity home.
-Some members also came from Bonavista and Catalina.
+Donation presented by Right Worshipful Brother Gerald Spurrell on behalf of Union Lodge #28 Grand Lodge NL in memory of Rev. Dr. John Clinch, founding member of Union Lodge of Trinity #698.
+The Lodge was formed in Trinity in 1795 by merchants agents and chief employees, master-mariners and other members of Amity Lodge of Poole, who had settled and made Trinity home.
 The Rev. Dr. John Clinch, a member of Lodge Amity in Poole, was a founding member and first master of Union Lodge of Trinity.
-Meetings were held in the local Court House with social events taking place in members homes – Anchorage belong to Capt.
-Richard Ash and Lester-Garland House.
+Meetings were held in the local Court House with social events taking place in members homes – the Anchorage belonging to Capt.
+Richard Ash and the Lester-Garland House.